2Tough/2Tough/README.md

-- 👋 Hi, I’m @2Tough, nice to meet you!
+- Hi, I’m @2Tough, nice to meet you!
-- 👀 I’m interested in DIY, self-learning, programming and working out.
+- I’m interested in DIY, self-learning, programming and working out.
 To get better and learn, I try to build something everyday!
+- Learning is a path that never ends.
+I use Freecodecamp, The Odin Project and Scrimba to learn frontend, including React.
-- 🌱 I’m trying to get better at Javascript everyday, and recently started learning Python, C++ and Java.
-This, however, is a path that never ends:
+- Recently started learning a C++ and Java.
-    Even one of the wisest people on Earth once said - "I only know that I know nothing"
-- 💞️ I’m looking to collaborate on anything I can, if I can help, let's do it!
-- 📫 Reach me at: vainferro@gmail.com
+- Reach me at: vainferro@gmail.com

 <!---
 2Tough/2Tough is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.